Portuguese hinterland villages, gems waiting to be discovered

 This is one of Portugal's most beautiful and well-kept villages - one that has been able to retain its urban and architectural design to this day.
 Boasting a surprising location, perched on a granite massif, Sortelha is an excellent example of how mankind has always tried to adapt to the whims of nature.
 The village's central area is in pristine condition, and strolling through the narrow streets, surrounded by carefully renovated houses, is a very pleasant experience.

 The village has four gates (the Town Gate, the Fake Gate, the New Gate, and the Castle Gate) and choosing the best gate for a photo can be a challenging task.
 The most daring visitors can walk along the wall, which is fully crossable, to better appreciate the beauty of the setting and admire the details of the village center from a higher angle.
 It is regrettable that no one lives in the village throughout the year.
-However, the village is kept alive by clients who come to eat in the local restaurants and by guests who stay in the recently renovated houses.
+However, the village is kept alive by customers who come to eat in the local restaurants and by guests who stay in the recently renovated houses.
 Sortelha is located in the municipality of Sabugal, whose capital is also a walled village.
 There are definitely a lot of reasons to visit it.

 Sitting in the heart of Montemuro Mountain, Campo Benfeito is located in the municipality of Castro Daire, just a short distance from the city of Viseu.
 Throughout the year the village has a population of about 50 people.
 However, the numbers more than double during the summer season, not only because of the migrants who return to the village, but also thanks to the many outsiders attending the Altitudes Festival, which is held by the Serra do Montemuro Regional Theater.